 Where are you located?

 We are a home-based business in south Snohomish County.
-For the protection and care of our new baby, as well as for other clients’ precious materials whose projects we’re currently working on, we meet offsite.
-The address will be provided to you once you’ve approved your project, after we send you a formal estimate.
+For the protection and care of our family as well as for other clients’ precious materials whose projects we’re currently working on, we are a mail-in-mail-out company except during the Christmas holiday season.
+Please request a formal estimate.
 Thanks!

 Is there any way you can do a test run so I can see what the quality looks like?

 Usually we are not able to accommodate test runs due to our current running workload and the time and materials necessary for such a service.
 What we can offer is experience and we have scores of only positive reviews here and here from satisfied customers online to show the kind of work we can perform, without a single complaint to date in regards to quality.
 We believe in transferring your material at the highest quality resolution possible, so as to avoid over-compression, which would defeat the purpose of the transfer.
 If you proceed with a test run, and then decide to proceed with your larger job, we are unable to extend the same bulk discount that the test run job would have made your larger job eligible for.
 But you can rest assured that the DVD or digital versions of your original analog/digital media will be free from pixilation or any unpleasant artifacts, unless those were in the source material to begin with.
 The difference between the digital representation of your original analog media will not even be detectable by the naked eye and your original native quality will be preserved.